 Lehman Brothers collapsed, but the neoliberal tune keeps playing on

-Today marks the 7th anniversary of Lehman Brothers disastrous collapse and the ‘official’ beginning of the global financial crisis.
+Today marks the 7th anniversary of Lehman Brothers disastrous collapse and the notorious crest of the 2007-8 global financial crisis.
 This is what Citigroup CEO Chuck Prince said in July 2007, about a year before the financialization fete temporarily halted:

 “When the music stops, in terms of liquidity, things will be complicated.